YarnSpinnerTool/YarnSpinner/Documentation/Unity.md

     using Yarn.Unity;

 Additionally, you store your Yarn files as `.json` assets in your Unity projects.
 These can be stored anywhere - you simply provide add them to the `DialogueRunner`'s inspector.
-You can also call `AddScript` on the `DialogueRunner` at runtime; this is useful for cases like spawning a character who comes with some extra dialogue - all that needs to happen is that character just needs to pass their Yarn script to the `DialogueRunner`.
+You can also call `AddScript` on the `DialogueRunner` at runtime; this is useful for cases such as spawning a character who comes with some extra dialogue - all that needs to happen is that character just needs to pass their Yarn script to the `DialogueRunner`.

 ### Create the Unity project